divineniiquaye/flight-routing/README.md

 use Flight\Routing\Services\HttpPublisher;
 use BiuradPHP\Http\Factory\GuzzleHttpPsr7Factory as Psr17Factory;

+// Need to have an idea about php before using this dependency, though it easy to use.
+$router = new Router(new Psr17Factory);

+/**
+ * The default namespace for route-callbacks, so we don't have to specify it each time.
+ * Can be overwritten by using the namespace config option on your routes.
+ */
+$router->setNamespace('Demo\\Controllers\\');

 /* Load external routes file */
-$router = require_once __DIR__.'/routes.php';
-assert($router instanceof BiuradPHP\Routing\RouteCollector);
+(require_once __DIR__.'/routes.php')($router);

 // Start the routing
-return (new HttpPublisher)->publish($router->handle(Psr17Factory::fromGlobalRequest()));
+(new HttpPublisher)->publish($router->handle(Psr17Factory::fromGlobalRequest()));

 // or use an instance of `Laminas\HttpHandlerRunner\Emitter\EmitterInterface`
 ```

 Remember the `routes.php` file you required in your `index.php`?
 This file be where you place all your custom rules for routing.

 > **NOTE**: If your handler return type isn't instance of ResponseInterface, FLight Routing will choose the best content-type for http response.
-Returning strings can be abit of conflict for Flight routing, so it fallback is "text/html", a plain text where isn't xml, doesn't contain a <!doctype> or doesn't have a <html>...</html> wrapped around contents will return a content-type of text/plain.
+Returning strings can be a bit of conflict for Flight routing, so it fallback is "text/html", a plain text where isn't xml or doesn't have a <html>...</html> wrapped around contents will return a content-type of text/plain.

-> The Route class can accept a handler of type `Psr\Http\Server\RequestHandlerInterface`, callabe, invokable class,
-> or array of [class, method].
-Simply pass a class or a binding name instead of a real object if you want it
-> to be constructed on demand.
+> The Route class can accept a handler of type `Psr\Http\Server\RequestHandlerInterface`, callable,invocable class, or array of [class, method].
+Simply pass a class or a binding name instead of a real object if you want it to be constructed on demand.

-## Basic routing
+### Basic routing

+---

 Below is a very basic example of setting up a route.
 First parameter is the url which the route should match - next parameter is a `Closure` or callback function that will be triggered once the route matches.